All the ‘Bridgerton’ houses and where to find them in real life

 With its sheer size, intricate architecture, and opulent interiors, Wrotham Park has attracted countless filmmakers, with the long list of productions filmed here including Kingsman (both the first movie and the sequel), Bridget Jones’s Diary (2001), Jane Eyre (2011), and Great Expectations (2012).

-According to Wikipedia, Wrotham Park’s drawing room featured as the interior of Buckingham Palace in the Downton Abbey movie.
+According to Wikipedia, Wrotham Park’s drawing room is featured as the interior of Buckingham Palace in the Downton Abbey movie.
 It was also featured in several seasons of Netflix’s The Crown, as Clarence House and Gatcombe Park, home of the Princess Royal.

 Lady Danbury’s house